Diogo-Paulico/FCT-VPN/README.md

 ```

  ## Known issues:
-  * Can only access Mooshak, none other of the FCT's websites seem to work
   * Rebooting on Arch Linux does not start up the cshell process, so that file has to be re-ran.